deniseleechewwoon/project-3-ardourphotographydatabase/README.md

 The target audience for the website will be
 * Photography enthusiasts
-* General public doing leisure browsing or looking for\photography talenst
+* General public doing leisure browsing or looking for photography talents

 In order to achieve the intent of capturing the viewers attention to the photography works that are showcased, the website aims to portray a very simple and minimalist feel.
 The use of blank space and clean minimalist icons to allow the viewer attention to be focused mainly on the photography works.
 A five-colour palette scheme consisting of mostly warm colours was maintained throughout the whole website design.
 This is consistent and evident through the the wireframe.
 A copy of the wireframe me be viewed [here](link).